 Communication is a messy, messy subject.
 Despite the relatively advanced state of linguistics these days, it is possible—nay, extremely probable—for humans to misunderstand each other.
 Please refer to your nearest on-again, off-again relationship for a specific example.

-Non-native transcriptionists will miss important contextual details like implied sarcasm or upfront irony.
-This can lead to misunderstanding the video or audio content they are transcribing, leading to potential errors.
+Non-native transcriptionists may miss critical contextual details, such as implied sarcasm or upfront irony.
+This can lead to misunderstandings of the video or audio content being transcribed, resulting in potential errors.

 Similarly, AI works by transcribing what it thinks it hears.
 It has no concept of context and will just as easily write “there” instead of “their.”
 Despite all the hype, AI tools cannot transcribe as accurately as humans.